Corporate credit ratings

 German private placement (Schuldscheindarlehen)

-Other current and non-current debt compromise industrial revenue bonds of USD 152 million issued by governmental institutions in the United States (repayable in 2022, 2025, 2030 and 2047).
+Other current and non-current debt comprise industrial revenue bonds of USD 130 million (2021: USD 152 million) issued by governmental institutions in the United States (repayable in 2025, 2030 and 2047).
+One revenue bond (amounting to USD 23 million) was repaid in April 2022.

 |Average interest rates %||%||million CHF||Average interest rates %||%||million CHF|